i-translation/dnsguide/chapter1.md

 }
 ```

-In the next chapter, we'll add network connectivity: [Chapter 2 - Building a stub resolver](/chapter2.md)
+In the next chapter, we'll add network connectivity（连通性）: [Chapter 2 - Building a stub resolver](/chapter2.md)